csgura/fp/README.md

 @fp.Value must be specified to each struct to generate getter method.

-Getters of fields that start with an uppercase letter will not generated.
+Getter method will not generated if fields name starts with an uppercase letter or starts with _ .
-Getters of fields starting with _ also will not generated.

 Running `go generate` will generate the `packname_value_generated.go` file.